 - 10 Summary (What You Accomplished)

-What is the Recovery (WinRE) Partition and Why Space Matters
+What Is the Recovery (WinRE) Partition and Why Free Space Matters

-Key point: You generally don’t “clean” the Recovery partition.
-The correct fix is to give it more room—usually by shrinking C: slightly and extending or recreating the Recovery partition.
+Key point: You generally do not “clean up” the Recovery partition by deleting files.
+The correct fix is to give it more space — usually by shrinking C: slightly and then extending or recreating the Recovery (WinRE) partition.

 Before You Start (Critical Safety Checklist)

-- Why: Changing partitions can trigger re-encryption or boot issues if protection stays on during the change.
+or on Pro/Enterprise: Control Panel → BitLocker Drive Encryption → Suspend protection on C:. - Why: Changing partitions can trigger re-encryption or boot issues if protection stays fully active during the change.

-- Close all apps, especially disk tools or antivirus that might lock the disk.
+- Close all apps, especially disk utilities, backup software, or antivirus tools that might lock the disk.

 Some links are affiliate links, which means we may earn a small commission if you buy through them—at no extra cost to you.
 Thanks for helping us keep this guide free!